lelacelia/github-portfolio/index.md

 ## Undergraduate Research

 As a double major in Quantitative Economics and Education, I was trained to be a mixed-method researcher.
-Below is the list of quantitative and qualitativeresearch projects I did in college using different methods.
+Below is the list of quantitative and qualitative research projects I did in college using different methods.

 ### Quantitative Research
 #### <a href = "https://github.com/lelacelia/ECON303-income-inequal/blob/main/Senior%20Sem%20-%20CPS%20Welcoming%20School.pdf">Public School Crisis: Did Chicago Public Schools (CPS)’s Welcoming School Program Improve Enrollment?</a>